-In this class, both classical and contemporary approaches to sculpture are studied.
-Working from live models, students learn to interpret the pose, study spatial relationship and proportion, experiment with scale, and learn to compose as they examine the human form.
-Materials may include clay, wax, and plaster.
-Historical and contemporary approaches to the figure are studied in slide lectures and readings.
-(CSU/UC)
+In this developmental level sculpture course, both classical and contemporary approaches to figure sculpture are studied.
+Students are expected to have appropriate experience and knowledge of figure sculpture.
+Working from live models and studies, students expand on their knowledge of the pose, analyze spatial relationship and proportion, experiment with scale, learn to compose as they examine the human form, and produce representative anatomical studies.
+Expanded use of materials may include plasticine, clay, wax, armature wire, and plaster.
+Historical and contemporary approaches to the figure are presented through slide lectures, readings, critiques, research, and visits to exhibits.
+(CSU/UC) CSU Area C-1, AA/AS Area C